What is special about this course?

 - PLUS National 5, Standard Grade Credit or Intermediate 2, Chemistry at grade C or above, or equivalent

-- Alternatively, Foundation Apprenticeship Scientific Technologies (Laboratory Skills) PLUS National 5 in Chemistry (or equivalent) and an additional Scottish Higher at Grade C
+- Alternatively, Foundation Apprenticeship Scientific Technologies (Laboratory Skills) PLUS an additional Scottish Higher at Grade C or above and National 5 in Chemistry at Grade C (or equivalent) or above

 - We also accept candidates without the standard entry requirements, but with considerable professional experience in science-based employment